Certificate in Horticulture

 How to Register for an Online Course

-Undergraduate Certificate students wanting to earn academic credit register through Illinois Online.
+Horticulture Certificate students wanting to earn academic credit register through Illinois Online.

-Printing your Certificate
+Obtaining your Certificate